lindseywalker1/LW-EPI590R-final/README_LW.md

 install.packages("renv")
 renv::init()
-#used renv to see my loaded packages in there from this project: dpylr, renv, gtsummary
+Used renv to see my loaded packages in there from this project: dpylr, renv, gtsummary